ankitrekha01/RCE/README.md

 ## About The Project

-This is a Remote Code Executor, virtual platform where you can write, edit, and run your code directly within a web browser.
+Remote Code Executor, virtual platform where you can write, edit, and run your code directly within a web browser.
 It is similar to the Online IDEs of websites like CodeChef and Leetcode.

 Salient Features: